sseshadr/CarND-LaneLines-P1/writeup_laneLines.md

 A number of computer vision algorithms use grayscale images as inputs so the features are color independent.
        ![alt text][image1]
 2. Apply gaussian smoothing:
-Here, we blur the image to smoothen the ‘weak’ edges.
+Here, we blur the image to smoothen the â€˜weakâ€™ edges.
        ![alt text][image2]
 3. Apply Canny filter
 This algorithm performs edge detection.